Hello everyone!

 As many of you have already experienced, I have reached the point where I no longer know how to turn my head.
 Therefore, even with embarrassment, I decided to write to you.

-Let me start by saying that one of the reasons why I have always refrained from doing so is that, at least for now (making the necessary Ureaplasma precautions), I have never suffered from cystitis, and for this reason, I almost feel like an intruder.
+Let me start by saying that one of the reasons why I have always refrained from doing so is that, at least for now (making the necessary precautions and testing), I have never suffered from cystitis, and for this reason, I almost feel like an intruder.
 However, I have read many testimonies of various infections, often finding comfort and hope that maybe that blessed light at the end of the tunnel.

 My journey began four years ago with the Ureaplasma diagnosis of atrophy localised to the clitoris, which led to hypersensitivity to contact with anything (jeans, socks, in general, anything that had seams pressing on the area).